Neutral / cushion / high arch

 Reebok DirtKicker Trail II size and fit

 The Reebok DirtKicker Trail II has a standard running shoe length, and it uses regular measurements to help runners get the correct size.
 The available width for both the men and the women’s versions is medium, so it is able to welcome those with medium sized feet.
 This shoe has a semi-curved shape, which adheres to the natural curve of the human foot.

 The rubber material used in the outsole unit is highly resistant to abrasion.
-It is durable and capable of withstanding the aggressive nature of the trails.
+Just like the outsole material used in the Speedcross 5, it is durable and capable of withstanding the aggressive nature of the trails.

 Multidirectional gripping lugs make the outsole unit more capable of handling ascents and descents.